 - Doing more workouts per muscle per week tends to yield more muscle growth, with people training a muscle three times per week gaining more muscle than people training their muscles just once per week (meta-analysis).

 However, there’s a point of diminishing returns.
 At a certain point, doing extra sets stops stimulating extra muscle growth.
-And eventually, the volume becomes more than we can recover from, diminishing our muscles growth.
+And eventually, the volume becomes more than we can recover from, diminishing our muscle growth.
 That’s the problem we run into with German Volume Training.
 After we’ve done 4–6 sets, we stop stimulating extra muscle growth with the extra sets.